keysmusician/periodic_table_of_harmony/README.md

 The root menu is used to select the displayed note names in each node.
 A root note must be paired with a "starting" interval, which is an arbitrary decision.
 Once a reference interval is chosen, the rest of the notes can be found.

 ## Technicalities
-The dataset is the complete set of all circular permutations of compositions of 12, which corresponds to all harmony possible in 12-TET.
+The dataset is the complete set of all circular permutations of compositions of 12, which represents all harmony possible in 12-TET.
 The graph is an undirected unweighted network diagram of the dataset.
 The graph is drawn using the [D3 Javascript library](https://github.com/d3/d3).
 Each graph node is drawn using D3's pie chart tools.
 There's a to-do list and other files on the development branch.

 ### Files
 The data used to build the graph lives in `data.js`.
 All the magic happens in `graph.js`.
 The other files are fairly self-explanatory.

 ## Other Thoughts
 Since I started this project I have changed the way I think about some musical concepts that I used in this project.
-I used to refer to the data type abstracting each scale type as a "harmony set" (among other things), but I have since arrived at a more nuanced and rigorous definition of things like chords, scales, modes, etc., such that I no longer use that term.
-What I formerly referred to as "harmony sets" I now call "interval cycles" or "scale types."
-I also don't describe the Periodic Table of Harmony (PToH) as a visualization of all *chords,* since chords require a root, a voicing, and an actualization in time.
+I used to refer to the data type abstracting each scale type as a "harmony set" (among other things), but I have since arrived at a more nuanced and rigorous definition of things like chords, scales, modes, etc. What I formerly referred to as "harmony sets" I now call "interval cycles" or "scale types."
+I also don't describe the Periodic Table of Harmony (PToH) as a visualization of all *chords,* since chords requires a root, a voicing, and an expression in time.
 While the PToH can certainly be used as effectively an index of all scales and chords in 12-TET, the PToH is more accurately thought of as representing all possible scale types, not chords or chord qualities.
 I also had made references to "voices" in some documentation on the project.
-Since voices are also features of chords, not scales or scale types, I've removed those references.
+Voices are also features of chords, not scales or scale types, so I've removed those references.

 ## Links
-The project is hosted on GitHub Pages here: https://keysmusician.github.io/Periodic-Table-of-Harmony/
+The project is hosted on GitHub Pages here: https://keysmusician.github.io/periodic_table_of_harmony/

 Here are some links I have used or that may be useful for continuing this project:
 * https://www.data-to-viz.com/graph/network.html